 - Once subverted when Barney and Ted's sister trick Ted.

-- A variant happens in Buffy the Vampire Slayer, where Dawn sees ex-girlfriends Tara (wearing a bedsheet) and Willow (wearing only a large shirt) come out of Willow's room.
+- In Season 6 Dawn sees ex-girlfriends Tara (wearing a bedsheet) and Willow (wearing only a large shirt) come out of Willow's room.
 Cue Squeeing from Dawn and the fans alike.

 - Patton Oswalt, in his standup comedy album My Weakness is Strong talks about the time he and his wife were touring new houses when they happened to interrupt an orgy.
 One of the characters he encounters trying to escape the scene, who he dubs "Fucksquatch", is wearing: